Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

+As an application of the results established so far, we show that Enriques surfaces lift to characteristic zero.
+In the case of polarized Enriques surfaces, the ramification is completely controlled by $\Pic^\tau$:

 \begin{Theorem} Let $X$ be an Enriques surface with at worst Du~Val singularities.
-Assume that $X$ admits an ample Cossec--Verra polarization. \begin{enumerate} \item If $X$ is not supersingular then it lifts over $W(k)$, and \item if $X$ is supersingular then it lifts over $W(k)[\sqrt{2}]$, but not over $W(k)$. \end{enumerate} \end{Theorem}
+Assume that $X$ admits an ample Cossec--Verra polarization. \begin{enumerate} \item If $X$ is not supersingular, then it lifts over the Witt ring $W(k)$, \item if $X$ is supersingular, then it lifts over $W(k)[\sqrt{2}]$, but not over $W(k)$. \end{enumerate} Here, all lifts are projective, and in particular, algebraizable. \end{Theorem}